 - 1. General education course transferability is determined by the Registrar. - 2.
 Nursing course transferability is determined by the Director of Nursing Programs. - a.
 Students must provide an official transcript for all colleges/schools. - b.
 Student must transfer within two years of withdrawal from the previous college of nursing. - c.
 All nursing courses must be less than three (3) years old. - d.
 All nursing courses must reflect a minimum grade of 80. - e.
 All students from outside the North Carolina Community College System must provide syllabi or other documentation of nursing course content.
-To facilitate placement within the nursing curriculum, documents may include course descriptions, course outlines, lab/clinical skills, etc., from nursing courses completed.
+To facilitate placement within the nursing curriculum, documents may include course descriptions, course outlines, lab/clinical skills, etc., from nursing courses completed. - f.
+Student must complete a minimum of 25% of program credit hours at Craven Community College.

 Note: A student from the Craven Community College Associate Degree Nursing program may apply to transfer to the Craven Community College Practical Nursing program.
-The student must currently have a 2.5 GPA.
 Acceptance will be based on space availability and academic performance.

 All students eligible for transfer admission, based on successful completion of the steps outlined above, will be granted entrance to the program only if seats are available.
-Students re-entering Craven Community College are given priority over those seeking transfer.